deniseleechewwoon/project-3-ardourphotographydatabase/README.md

 * Photography enthusiasts
 * General public doing leisure browsing or looking for photography talents

 In order to achieve the intent of capturing the viewers attention to the photography works that are showcased, the website aims to portray a very simple and minimalist feel.
-The use of blank space and clean minimalist icons to allow the viewer attention to be focused mainly on the photography works.
+The use of blank space and clean minimalist icons allow the viewer attention to be focused mainly on the photography works.
 A five-colour palette scheme consisting of mostly warm colours was maintained throughout the whole website design.
 This is consistent and evident through the the wireframe.
 A copy of the wireframe me be viewed [here](https://drive.google.com/file/d/1ZPt-NCnP-v5vOl3gIXFhYpDju0n0uf9y/view?usp=sharing).

 Besides the look, the website also ensure that it is user-friendly and interactive.
 When a user first enter the website, they will be greeted by a welcoming photo followed by three navigation buttons which clearly specifies the intent - view gallery, add a new entry and view various photography genre.

-The use of minimal clicks the navigate the website allow users to have a good browsing experience when going through the website.
+The use of minimal clicks to navigate the website allow users to have a good browsing experience when going through the website.
 Icons were placed with thought to allow users to intuitively click on them to navigate pages.
 Photography enthusiasists will enjoy the process of viewing other professional works and sharing of their own knowledge in photography.
 A commenting section was added to allow some degree of interaction among the enthusiasists and the general public.
 They may add, edit or event delete entries uploaded.
-For the general public,they will also find a joy in viewing the beautiful works of the photographers and can even be able to reach out to them for any projects opportunities.
+For the general public,they will also find joy in viewing the beautiful works of the photographers and can even reach out to them for any projects opportunities.
 With this in mind, when viewers click view more, the details of each entry including email contact will be displayed.

-Apart from that, the display of the photography entries differs form a desktop and mobile view to allow the same experience on all devices and platforms.
+Apart from that, the display of the photography entries differs for a desktop and mobile view to allow the same experience on all devices and platforms.
 All in all, the website is created with the intent to fulfil the users' needs in a straighforward and forthcoming approach.

 ## Features
 ### Existing Features